Bastien2203/go-home/README.md

 | INTERNET_INTERFACE | Network interface for mDNS | `wlan0` or `eth0` |

 ## TODO
-- auto restart scanner / adapter that are used by registered device
+- auto restart scanner used by registered device
 - homekit qr code
 - influx db adapter
+- Make core a go plugin, so gohome plugins can have a independant go.mod